Short Biography

 Dillon’s children’s piece Snegglish Dances was commissioned and premiered by the Louisville Orchestra, which subsequently won the 2001 Leonard Bernstein Award for Educational Programming from ASCAP and the American Symphony Orchestra League.

-Partially deafened by a childhood illness, Dillon was the youngest of eight raised by a widowed mother.
+Partially deafened by a childhood illness, Dillon was the youngest of eight children raised by a widowed mother.
 His earliest memories are of a house filled with the sounds of older siblings practicing the piano.
 At the age of seven, he began his own lessons, and quickly developed the habit of composing a new work each week.

 In 1985, Dillon became the youngest composer to earn a doctorate at The Juilliard School, winning the Gretchaninoff Prize upon graduation.
 As a student, he also won an ASCAP Young Composers Award and first prize in the annual CRS New Music Competition.
 He studied privately with Vincent Persichetti, and in classes with Milton Babbitt, Elliott Carter, David Diamond, Leon Kirchner and Roger Sessions.
 Upon graduation, he was appointed to the Juilliard faculty.